New Zealand national rugby league team: Post-war

 Australia crashed to a defeat on Tuesday 21 July 1987, when the Kangaroo dominance of the international game suffered a rare setback.
 New Zealand were their opponents in a match which had been arranged to fill the gap created by the non-appearance of France.
 New Zealand won the game 13–6.
 The next four internationals between Australia and New Zealand were all staged in New Zealand, and all were won by the Kangaroos.
 In the final Test match of the 1988 Great Britain Lions tour, New Zealand just pipped the British 12–10 in a freezing encounter in Christchurch for a place in the final against Australia.
 Played at Eden Park in Auckland, it was the most hyped game in the history of rugby league in New Zealand, and the crowd of 47,363 was the biggest ever for a game in Auckland.
 The final proved to be a huge anti-climax and they were outplayed by the Aussies.

 On 20 June 1993 the first all-professional, and all-overseas based, Kiwis side took the field against Australia.
 New Zealand almost got their revenge on Australia in the 1995 World Cup semi-final when, with the scores level at 20–20, a last minute drop-goal attempt by skipper Matthew Ridge brushed the wrong side of the post, allowing the game to go into extra-time.
 From there, Australia went on to win.
 Due to the NZRL's alignment with Super League, a New Zealand team selected only from Australasian-based players competed in 1997's Super League Tri-series against Queensland and New South Wales.

 In 1998 the Kiwis travelled to the UK for a three-test series against Great Britain, winning the first and second tests and drawing the third.

 New Millennium

 The Kiwis handed England their biggest ever loss to again make the final in the 2000 World Cup, but again went down to the Kangaroos 40–12.
-Gary Freeman coached New Zealand from 2001–02.
+Gary Freeman coached New Zealand from 2001 to 2002.
 Beginning in 2002, a 'New Zealand A' team was selected from players in the domestic New Zealand competition.
 New Zealand A toured France and the United States in 2002, and the United Kingdom in 2003.
 In 2004 they hosted New South Wales Country.

 In 2003 the Kiwis played their 100th international against Australia.